Engee documentation

 Conclusion

 Regular expressions in Julia are a powerful and convenient tool for working with text.
-Thanks to their simple syntax (r"..."), built-in features like match and replace, and the high performance of the language, they are ideal for data processing and analysis, search and replace tasks.
-But it is important to realise that regular expressions can be slow for parsing tasks of complex (nested, for example) structures, such as JSON files, HTML files, and so on.
+Due to the simplicity of the syntax (r"..."), built-in functions like match and replace as well as the high performance of the language, they are ideal for data processing and analysis, search and replace tasks.
+But it is important to understand that regular expressions can work slowly for complex (nested, for example) parsing tasks. structures such as JSON files, HTML files, etc.

-And despite some complexity of regular expression syntax, thanks to extensions you can make comments.
+And despite the complexity of the syntax of regular expressions, extensions allow you to make comments.
 Which is a more versatile tool for working with text than the built-in functions for working with characters and strings in Julia.